Get updates and action alerts from Friends of Animals by joining our email list.

 Friends of Animals files lawsuit to stop the transfer of wild horses to new off-range facility in Nevada

 Wild horses and burros across the American West routinely are injured and die after being torn from their homes on public lands and sent to off-range corrals (ORCs) as part of the Bureau of Land Management’s longstanding eradication policies.
-Despite the federal protections provided to these “living symbols of the historic and pioneer spirit of the American West,” the BLM does nothing to ensure that wild horses are treated decently in these facilities, and a new off-range corral near Winnemucca, Nevada, that could hold up to 4,000 wild horses and burros poses a serious health risk to wild horses and burros.
+Despite the federal protections provided to these “living symbols of the historic and pioneer spirit of the American West,” the BLM does nothing to ensure that wild horses are treated decently in these facilities.
+Friends of Animals challenged BLM’s decision to award a contract to Nevada-based JS Livestock to construct and operate a massive off-range wild horse and burro corral on private land near Winnemucca, Nevada that could hold up to 4,000 wild horses.

-The Winnemucca ORC presents unique hazards due to the presence of silty clay soil at the site that is prone to dust and flooding and extreme heat that could cause unnecessary suffering for wild horses and burros, many of whom will not have access to shade or shelter.
-After the BLM issued a contract to JS Livestock to fund this facility, in August 2022, Friends of Animals filed a lawsuit challenging the decision.
-While Friends of Animals has not yet received a ruling on its case, the BLM continues to remove a record number of wild horses from our public lands.
-Its removal decisions appear to be largely based on the capacity of off-range holding facilities, such as the Winnemucca ORC, rather than conditions on the range.
+The Winnemucca off range corral presents unique hazards due to the presence of silty clay soil at the site that is prone to dust and flooding and extreme heat that could cause unnecessary suffering for wild horses and burros, many of whom will not have access to shade or shelter.
+A Nevada district court largely deferred to BLM and overlooked the serious harm this facility will cause and BLM’s faulty process approving the contract.
+However, Friends of Animals quickly appealed to the Ninth Circuit Court of Appeals to stop wild horses from being sent to the inhumane facility and to set a new precedent for wild horse management.

 Friends of Animals is in court fighting for a more informed and transparent management of wild horses.
 Decisions about wild horses should take into account public opinion and the latest scientific information, not just politics of the agency.